preconstruct/preconstruct/README.md

 > A smart build tool for libraries

-> DISCLAIMER:
->
-> While preconstruct is pretty stable in terms of bugs and is used in big projects, a lot of things are still in flux and will change so please be aware of that.
-We're in 0.0.x versions for a reason.

 ## Why?

 Generating small, performant bundles and making consumer bundlers use the right bundles shouldn't have to be difficult.